Progress against our anti-racism commitments

 - Job descriptions are created in an inclusive way that doesn’t exclude or deter certain groups from applying.

 We are already seeing improvements in our senior executive diverse hiring as a result of this policy.

 6. Expand residencies and internship programmes to candidates with transferable skills who may not have taken a traditional educational path toward advertising.

-In June 2020, we launched a new 10-week virtual learning series for recent graduates and early-career talent called NextGen Leaders and worked in partnership with over 300 non-profits, colleges and universities, including several HBCUs to ensure a diverse cohort, resulting in 50% of the 850 participants being people of colour.
+In June 2020, we launched a new 10-week virtual learning series for recent graduates and early-career talent from diverse backgrounds, called NextGen Leaders.

-We are using our Racial Equity Fund to expand relationships with organizations such as The LAGRANT Foundation and The One Club for Creativity, both of which focus on supporting young Black talent in our industry.
+We have expanded relationships with organizations such as The LAGRANT Foundation and The One Club for Creativity, both of which focus on supporting young Black talent in our industry.

-In the UK, we have established a WPP/Brixton Finishing School/UNinvisibility Project, which launched in May 2021, and aims to offer opportunities for a future-proofed, digital career to mid-life women and women of colour who are traditionally under-represented in this field.
+In the UK, we partnered with Brixton Finishing School to launch the UNinvisibility Project, which aims to offer opportunities for a future-proofed, digital career to mid-life women and women of colour who are traditionally under-represented in this field.

 7. Create, fund, and support employee resource groups (ERGs) for Black employees.